 - ¾ cup extra strong brewed coffee (alternative: brewed instant coffee)

-- ⅛ tsp peppermint extract (increase for stronger peppermint flavor)
+- ⅛ teaspoon peppermint extract (increase for stronger peppermint flavor)

-- 1 tbsp sugar (or stevia sweetener to make "extra skinny")
+- 1 tablespoon sugar (or stevia sweetener to make "extra skinny")

 - Combine almond milk and brewed coffee in a microwavable dish.

 - Heat in microwave on high power for 1 minute, or until hot.

 - Add cocoa powder, sugar and peppermint extract.
 Mix until combined.

 - Serve immediately.
 Garnish with crushed candy canes if desired.